marketlandscape/marketlandscape.github.io/method/index.md

 ## Role of historical price behavior

 Historical price behavior provides useful signals, though it is not sufficient on its own to form a complete assessment.
-Past data serve as an empirical reference, helping to contextualize the current market state relative to previously observed regimes rather than to forecast future outcomes.
+Past data serve as an empirical reference, helping to contextualize the current market state relative to previously observed price behaviour rather than to forecast future outcomes.

 ## Conservative use of price ranges

 Any expected price ranges are intentionally constrained and non-speculative.
-Forecast-related elements are kept deliberately conservative to minimize the impact of narratives, noise, and hype on index calculations.
+Forecast-related elements are kept deliberately conservative to minimize the impact of narratives, noise and hype on index calculations.

 ## Structural adjustments